 With offenses employing spread passing attacks, NFL defenses are rarely aligned in a base 3-4 or 4-3 package.

-The proliferation of spread offenses, rules geared toward scoring and more innovation from defensive coaches have all led to major (if not always accurately communicated) changes on the defensive side of the ball.
+The proliferation of spread offenses, college-oriented concepts, rules geared toward scoring and more innovation from defensive coaches have all led to major (if not always accurately communicated) changes on the defensive side of the ball.

 TYPES OF SUB PACKAGES

 Each of these fronts tends to borrow more from one of the two dominant fronts of the 4-3 defensive era, the Over and Under shifted fronts.
 In college there are still teams that play their nickel packages with four down linemen, particularly quarters teams like Ohio State, Michigan State, or Kansas State that will ask their DEs to two-gap at times.